This post is all about small bedroom organization ideas.

 7. Utilize the end of your bed

-If you don’t have enough space for a full-fledged dresser, a small cube organizer at the end of your bed does wonders.
+If you don’t have enough space for a full-fledged dresser, a small cube organizer on your bed does wonders.

 8. Be creative – jewelry storage hack

-Jewelry by definition looks pretty.
-So why not making it part of your bedroom decor instead of storing it in drawers?
+Jewelry, by definition, looks pretty.
+So why not make it part of your bedroom decor instead of storing it in drawers?

-Displaying your necklaces also prevents them from getting tangled, which is a major win if you ask me.
+Displaying your necklaces also prevents them from tangling, which is a major win if you ask me.

 Clever jewelry organizers: